svlmani1973/bbbrecordinglist/README.md

 Points to note:

 Disable CORS in browser to work properly.
-You can use Moesif in chrome extension to disable cors for your URL
+You can use Moesif in chrome extension to disable CORS for your URL